vasuman/FiSH/README.md

 ## Modules

 ### LMessage
 A custom message serialization module.
 Each message has to be instantiated with a context.
-I suggest that you create derived class whose constructor sets the "_context_" property of each object.
+I suggest that you create derived class whose constructor sets the *"context"* property of each object.

-Each message has a "_code_" and a list which consists of "_data items_".
-Each "_data item_" is a tuple consisting of multiple "_data members_".
+Each message has a *"code"* and a list which consists of *"data items"*.
+Each *"data item"* is a tuple consisting of multiple *"data members"*.
 This shallow fixed nesting is a result of the realization that two levels is as deep as it goes.
 Messages are represented as:-

 `<message>` **:-:** `<key>:<items>`